Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

 The Federal Government provided funding for DrinkWise to produce educational material to increase FASD awareness, to be displayed and shown in rural and regional medical practice waiting rooms across Australia.

 Deborah Mailman and Aaron Pedersen feature in the educational advertisements.
-In her video, Deb reflects on her personal experiences during pregnancy and explains why not drinking is the safest option if planning a pregnancy, pregnant or breastfeeding.
+In her video, Deb reflects on her choice not to drink during pregnancy and why she made this decision.
 Aaron reflects on the importance of ensuring partners, family members and friends support women to abstain from alcohol, to have a healthy pregnancy and a healthy baby.

 Extended versions of these videos have been produced for school programs, to educate students about FASD, peer influence and the importance of not drinking alcohol before they turn 18.